STELLA MARIE

 followed by what it looked like then

-Our favorite rock- our "ship" and
+Our favorite rock- our "ship" and our "island" which we would stay on as long as possible

 as the waves came up higher and higher,